AmeliaBeep/FoodFeed/README.md

 ### Manual Testing

-Manual tesing was used to check site responsiveness, buttons respond appropriately and that everything generally works as expected.
+Manual testing was used to check site responsiveness, buttons respond appropriately, and that everything generally works as expected.
 Of particular concern was the JavaScript used in the profile edit submission form.

-The `CloudinaryField` used accepts files generally rather than only images, so rendering the profile edit form it would not visually display the current image.
-This and the remove image toggle were added through JavaScript in post.
-I believe this could have also been resolved with a custom widget defined in the `UserProfileForm`, but I didn't feel I had the time to figure out how that might work.
+The `CloudinaryField` used accepts files generally, rather than only images, so when rendering the profile edit form it would not visually display the current image.
+This and the remove image toggle were added through JavaScript after render.
+I believe this could also have been resolved with a custom widget defined in the `UserProfileForm`, but I didn't feel I had the time to figure out how that might work.

-## Credit
+## Credits

 Most assets used are my own, but the following were sourced externally:

 * Site icons were sourced from [Font Awesome](https://fontawesome.com/)
-* [Marigold Engevita](https://www.marigoldhealthfoods.co.uk/engevita) 650g product's stock image sourced from one of their [retailers](https://quickvit.co.uk/products/marigold-marigold-catering-engevita-b12-750g)
+* [Marigold Engevita](https://www.marigoldhealthfoods.co.uk/engevita) product image sourced from one of their [retailers](https://quickvit.co.uk/products/marigold-marigold-catering-engevita-b12-750g)
-* [Garfield](https://models.spriters-resource.com/wii/thegarfieldshowthreatofthespacelasagna/asset/291793/) model asset image which appeared in [The Garfield Show: Threat of the Space Lasagna](https://en.wikipedia.org/wiki/The_Garfield_Show#Video_game)
+* [Garfield](https://models.spriters-resource.com/wii/thegarfieldshowthreatofthespacelasagna/asset/291793/) model asset image that appeared in [The Garfield Show: Threat of the Space Lasagna](https://en.wikipedia.org/wiki/The_Garfield_Show#Video_game)

 ## AI Usage

 GitHub Copilot was used to assist in debugging and suggesting approaches, with it really helping in resolving certain problems that Django documentation, Cloudinary documentation and community discussion didn't seem to address.

-I sometimes found it unhelpful even when I tried to be specific: text generated for docstrings would often miss things or unnecessarily hyperfixate on certain aspects; I had a lot of trouble constructing valid image data for testing and its recommendations were off-topic or incorrect.
+I sometimes found it unhelpful even when I tried to be specific: text generated for docstrings would often miss things or unnecessarily hyper‑fixate on certain aspects; I had a lot of trouble constructing valid image data for testing and its recommendations were off‑topic or incorrect.